ashleyleal/XRPRaise/README.md

 ## Inspiration 🌟
 The vision for XRP Raise was to create a platform similar to GoFundMe but seamlessly integrated into a social platform like Discord.
 My goal was to build an easy-to-use, fee-free fundraising tool that could be utilized for various purposes, from charity initiatives to project funding.
 I saw this as especially valuable for university and school communities, where student clubs, projects, and initiatives could receive direct support from peers and members.

-By simplifying the process and eliminating fees, XRP Raise aims to empower communities to fund meaningful causes in an accessible and engaging way.

 ## What It Does ⚙️

 XRP Raise enables users to: